WELCOME TO OUR BREED

 2023 SBCA National Specialty Show

-Congratulations to the 2022 SBCA National Specialty winners.
-Hosted by the Central Region.
-We hope to have the photos online in early November 2022.
+Congratulations to the 2023 SBCA National Specialty winners.
+Hosted by the Eastern Region.
+I am hoping to get photos.

 Past Specialty Winners